 Dating in D.C. is like navigating an apocalyptic wasteland populated by men in expensive suits with zero mating potential.
 Need to Know provides all the information a savvy single woman like you needs to avoid dating disasters.

-By night, Jordan McAdam is the proprietor of a popular website that rates D.C.’s hottest bachelors—everything from how quick they email you back to their skills in the sack.
+By night, Jordan McAdam is the proprietor of a popular website that rates D.C.’s hottest bachelors—everything from how quick they are to email you back, to their skills in the sack.
 She’s been burned once too often to accept any man at face value.
 By day, her job as an office temp puts her in the perfect position to do a little fact-checking on her rich and powerful subjects.
-When her latest assignment brings her face-to-face with the sexy but mysterious Forest Redder, Jordan decides to do a little “hands on” research of her own.
+When her latest assignment brings her face-to-face with the sexy but mysterious Forest Redder, Jordan decides to do a little “hands-on” research of her own.
 To Jordan, he seems like the perfect man—but she knows there is no such thing.
 Moreover, there’s a big problem: Forest knows Jordan’s the woman behind the scandalous site—and Jordan knows he knows.
 Will he expose her secret—or find his own posted on Need to Know?

 Jordan McAdam looked across the conference-room table at Ryan Peterson and fought the urge to roll her eyes.
 An “oh my God, shut up!” comment begged to escape her lips whenever he opened his mouth, which was every ten seconds.

 The guy’s personality consisted of being pompous, loud and loaded.
 That last one appeared to be his only positive attribute.
 Not to Jordan.
 No, she’d dated enough powerful Washington, D.C., types to place the entire metro area in dating lockdown.
 She’d limit her choices to a pool of males from at least two states away from now on.